TU-Darmstadt-APQ/RedPitaya-IntStab/pcb/README.md

 KiCad
 -------
-[KiCad7](https://www.kicad.org/) design files.
+[KiCad 7](https://www.kicad.org/) design files.
 Use the files to customize the design.

 Gerber
 -------
-Use the gerber files in this folder to reproduce the design without any changes.
+The lastest gerber to reproduce the design without any changes can be found [here](../../../releases/latest).
 Let your PCB manufacturer place the standard SMD components.

 BOM